amukherj/envoygrpc/README.md

 Start two instances of the gRPC server on a remote server.
 Note the IP address of the remote server.

+On the remote site, start an Envoy instance by running:

+    ./bin/envoy -c config/envoy/envoy-emery.yaml

-Edit the file config/envoy/envoy.yaml in the repo, and replace the IP address `192.168.87.3` with the IP of your remote server.
+On the local server, edit config/envoy/envoy.yaml in the repo and replace the IP address `192.168.87.3` with the IP of your remote server.
 Now start Envoy locally:

     ./bin/envoy -c config/envoy/envoy.yaml